Tata Punch: Tata Punch.ev

 The Punch.ev was unveiled on 5 January 2024.
 The Punch.ev is the first product to be based on its Pure EV architecture – acti.ev (Advanced Connected Tech-Intelligent Electric Vehicle) and will support future products from the Tata Passenger Electric Mobility portfolio.

 The Punch is offered in 2 variants: Punch.ev and Punch.ev Long Range.
 Both of them are offered in 5 trims: Smart, Smart+, Adventure, Empowered, and Empowered+.

+2026 facelift

+The Punch.ev facelift was revealed on 8 February 2026, and launched on 20 February 2026.
+Punch.ev facelift comes with a 40 kWh battery pack, offering a claimed range of up to 468 km.
+It can accelerate from 1 to 100 km/h in under 9 seconds.

+2026 facelift

+The facelift Punch was launched on 13 January 2026.
+The facelift features refreshed exterior styling with slimmer LED DRLs, a new grille, connected LED taillights, and new alloy wheels, drawing inspiration from the Punch EV.
+Inside, it includes a 10.25-inch touchscreen, matching digital driver's display, ventilated seats, a 360-degree camera, and an updated steering wheel.

 Safety

 The Tata Punch is equipped with a comprehensive array of safety features designed to enhance passenger protection.
 These include dual front airbags, an Anti-lock Braking System (ABS) with Electronic Brakeforce Distribution (EBD), and rear defoggers.
 The vehicle also features rear parking sensors, a rear-view camera, and a tyre pressure monitoring system (TPMS).
 For added safety, the Tata Punch is fitted with ISOFIX anchors for securing child seats.